ericoporto/ags-manual-wiki/Game.md

       }
     }

-The function doesn\'t get called immediately; instead, the engine will run it in due course, probably during the next game loop, so you can\'t use any values set by it immediately.
+The function doesn't get called immediately; instead, the engine will run it in due course, probably during the next game loop, so you can't use any values set by it immediately.

-Once the on_call function has executed (or not if there isn\'t one), the game.roomscript_finished variable will be set to 1, so you can check for that in your repeatedly_execute script if you need to do something afterwards.
+Once the on_call function has executed (or not if there isn't one), the game.roomscript_finished variable will be set to 1, so you can check for that in your repeatedly_execute script if you need to do something afterwards.